amanshah2711/personal-site/server/static/pages/geometry.md

 What this means is that you can write any one of the row reduction operations that you are familiar with as one of the three types of matrices listed above.
 Try a couple examples in the \\( 2 \times 2 \\) case for clarity.

-The punchline of this is that we can now say any invertible matrix is equivalent to a product of reflections, non-zero scaling, and shearing.
+The punchline of this is that we can now say any invertible matrix is equivalent to a product of reflections, non-zero scaling, and shearing!

 ### 6)Rotations